Lombiq/eInvoice-Validator/Readme.md

 ## About

+.NET library to validate EU eInvoices that follow the EN 16931 standard.

 Add a general overview of the project here.
 Keep or remove the OSOCE note below as necessary.

 Do you want to quickly try out this project and see it in action?
 Check it out in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution and also see our other useful Orchard Core-related open-source projects!